coder-mvk/djangoproject/README.md

 # djangoproject
-creating a new django project for web development on full stack
+creating a new django project for web development for full stack project.